slashinfty/rtgg.js/README.md

 ```

 ## Usage
 All functions return a promise with the data it fetches.
-It is strongly suggested to `await` each function call (which requires the calls to be within an `async` function).
+It is strongly suggested to `await` each function call (which requires the calls to be within an `async` function - see the example at the end of the readme).

 They each have an optional callback function parameter so data can be manipulated before returning.